saliormoon/Cookbook/recipes/CompilingUnderWindows.md

 You can then run the unittests like that:

-  bash ./scripts/run_cygwin.sh scripts/unittest.js all '{"skipBoost":true,"skipGeo":true}'
+  bash ./scripts/unittest all --skipBoost true --skipGeo true

 ### Executables only